- Exercise a high degree of caution in the Philippines overall. Seek specific advice for the locations you intend to visit.

 - Seek urgent medical attention if you suspect poisoning, if you have a fever or suffer from diarrhoea.

 Ciguatera poisoning from eating reef fish can be a hazard.

 Queensland Health ciguatera information

-Philippines has reported avian influenza ('bird flu') in farm birds in the past.
+Philippines has reported avian influenza ('bird flu') in farm birds.

 - Minimise your exposure to live poultry.